DreamChaser Naomi Tapia

 16. What do you hope people take away from your story?

 I hope that people find comfort in knowing that healing is possible.
-I hope they acknowledge their power.
+I hope they remember that they carry power, even in their most vulnerable moments.

 17. What did you want to be as a kid?